LuchoTangorra/CheaperSync/README.md

 - Windows:
 	- Minimun requirements: pyinstaller installed (if deploy as .exe), python3 installed (if used as-is from cmd follow linux instructions).
 	- Go to the CheaperSync path.
-	- Run: pyinstaller CheaperSync.py --noconsole
+	- Run: pyinstaller --noconsole --onefile CheaperSync.py
 	- The script above will create a .exe.

+### How to schedule
+The following instructions will set the CheaperSync to run each time the computer is booted.

+- Linux:
+	- Create a .sh that contains the following command: python3 {path\_to\_cheaper\_sync}/CheaperSync.py
+	- Move that .sh to /etc/init.d/
+	- Make sure it is executable by: sudo chmod +x /etc/init.d/{sh\_file\_name.sh}
+	- Run this command: sudo update-rc.d {sh\_file\_name.sh} defaults

+- Windows:
+	- Press windows key + R
-Run it to run the program.
+	- Run the command: Shell:startup
+	- It will reach C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup
+	- Copy and paste the shortcut to the app from the file location to the Startup folder.
+	- You can check if it was correctly setted by restarting the PC and go to task manager (CTRL+ALT+DEL).
+Go to Startup and check if the app is enabled (it should).